Learning to Speak on Behalf of a Group: Medium Access Control for Sending a Shared Message: System model

 \section{System model}

-We consider a set $\mathcal{N}$ of $N$ wireless sensors, which communicate over $M$ shared orthogonal channels.
-In each time slot $t$, a random set $\mathcal{A}(t)\subseteq\mathcal{N}$ of sensors, with cardinality $A(t)$, are active.
-The active set is drawn independently at each slot, according to \gls{pmf} $p_A(\mathcal{A})$.
-The information to be transmitted by the active sensors is the same: we consider an alarm scenario in which the active nodes all have the same information, but need to send it to the inactive nodes (which cannot sense the state of the system) or to an external controller.
-The objective of the active sensors is to deliver at least one packet over the $M$ channels, regardless of which sensor it comes from.
+We consider a set $\mathcal{N}$ of $N$ wireless sensors, which share $M$ orthogonal transmission opportunities in time or frequency.
+In each time slot $t$, a random subset $\mathcal{A}(t)\subseteq\mathcal{N}$ of sensors, with cardinality $A(t) = |\mathcal{A}(t)|$, become active.
+The active set is drawn independently at each slot according to \gls{pmf} $p_A(\mathcal{A})$.
+A shared message, e.g., an alarm signal, is to be transmitted by the active sensors to the inactive nodes (which cannot sense the state of the system) or to an external controller.
+The objective of the active sensors is to deliver the message over the $M$ opportunities, regardless of which sensor it comes from.
 The challenge lies in the fact that the active sensors have no knowledge of the other sensors in $\mathcal{A}$, and there is no way to explicitly coordinate.
 The sensors can only agree on a MAC protocol \textit{a priori}.

-It is clear that inactive sensors at each time slot must remain silent.
-Each active sensor $a\in\mathcal{A}(t)$ must decide on a transmission pattern, or a \emph{move}, expressed as vector $\mathbf{x}_a\in\{0,1\}^M$, where $x_{a,m}=1$ denotes that sensor $a$ transmits over channel $m$, and is silent otherwise.
+It is clear that the inactive sensors at each time slot must remain silent.
+Each active sensor $a\in\mathcal{A}(t)$ must decide on a transmission pattern, called a \emph{move}, expressed as vector $\mathbf{x}_a\in\{0,1\}^M$, where $x_{a,m}=1$ means that sensor $a$ transmits at the $m$-th opportunity.
 We can represent the moves of all the sensors as an $A(t)\times M$ matrix $\mathbf{X}(t)$, with vector $\mathbf{x}_a$ as its $a$-th row.
 In the following, we omit the time index $t$ for readability.
-We consider a simple collision channel, where the transmission is successful if condition $\xi(\mathbf{X},\mathcal{A})$ is met:
+We consider a simple collision channel, where the condition for transmission success $\xi(\mathbf{X},\mathcal{A})$ is: